International Nurses Day 2022: Current Theme, History & Significance

-Nurses play an essential role in our medical institutions such as giving safety or help in the recovery of patients etc. No doubt when some patient is in need of care then nurses work tirelessly to identify and protect the needs of the individual.
+Nurses play an essential role in our medical institutions such as giving safety or helping in the recovery of patients etc. No doubt when some patient is in need of care then nurses work tirelessly to identify and protect the needs of the individual.

 “Every time you smile at someone, it is an action of love, a gift to that person, a beautiful thing.”– Mother Teresa